-Why do capitulate and recapitulate seem to have such different meanings?
+Why do "capitulate" and "recapitulate" seem to have such different meanings?
 Etymology to the rescue!

-According to the Oxford English Dictionary (OED), capitulate comes from a Latin word that in the 700s meant "to summarize" and in the 1100s meant "to arrange things into chapters."
-In the 1300s, it meant "to hold an assembly," and by the 1400s, it meant "to stipulate in an agreement."
+According to the Oxford English Dictionary (OED), “capitulate” actually does come from a Latin word that in the 700s meant "to summarize.”
+In an extension of that meaning, by the 1100s it meant "to arrange things into chapters."
+And in fact, the same Latin word also gives us the English word “chapter.”

-Recapitulate didn't go through the same evolution and kept closer to the earlier "summarize" meaning with the re- prefix adding a sense of going through something a second time to make the summary.
+“Recapitulate” didn't go through the same evolution and kept closer to the earlier "summarize" meaning with the “re-“ prefix adding a sense of going through something a second time to make the summary.

 It’s an especially interesting example of language change and how meanings can evolve and diverge—how two very closely related words started out with the same meaning and eventually came to mean things that are quite different.
 But if you follow it step by step through the centuries, you can see the logic of what looks incomprehensible when you’re just looking at the end result.